DaanBoelhouwers/kinetic-matching-lb-2d/README.md

 ## Computing a lowerbound on the topological stability ratio of balanced BEM in 2 dimensions
-This repository contains the code used to compute a lowerbound on the topological stability ratio of kinetic bipartite Euclidean matching in two dimensions.
-We give a short explanation of how the code corresponds to the pseudocode found in the thesis.
+This repository contains the code used to compute a lowerbound on the topological stability ratio of kinetic BEM and kinetic EM in two dimensions.
+We give a brief explanation of how the code for BEM corresponds to the pseudocode found in the thesis.
+The code for EM contains the same functions but has be slightly altered to work for EM instead of BEM.

 The function `find_approx_ratio` (main.py, line 180) performs the binary search on the approximation ratio.
 In each search iteration it calls the function `compute_flip_path` which corresponds to the algorithm given in pseudocode.
 The function `compute_flip_path` does the following:
 - It first generates all matchings (main.py, line 116), here we already filter out matchings which we know will never have an approximation ratio smaller than or equal to `approx_ratio` ($r$).
 This corresponds to line 1 of the pseudocode.